shield-h2020/trust-monitor/README.md

 {"node_id":"<registered_node_name>"}
 ```

-In case you want to retrieve all the logs in a specific timeframe, just access
+In case you want to retrieve all the logs in a specific time-frame, just access
 the same API with the following POST body:

 ```